Plastic Injection Molding: Overmolding

 - ABS: a common and versatile plastic that provides good resistance heat, oils, acids and alkalis.
 Other features include high impact strength and toughness, good dielectric properties, excellent ductility and ability to be alloyed with other polymers.

 - PEEK: this high-performance plastic provides high chemical and temperature resistance without degradation and provides excellent fatigue and stress-crack resistance.
 It is FDA-approved and suitable for use in medical device applications.

 - Acrylic Thermoplastics: provide excellent weatherability and resistance to UV fading.
 They feature high tensile strength and are scratch-resistant.
 Acrylics are also available in FDA-approved grades for use in food and medical applications.

-Contact Stack Plastics for Injection Overmolding
+Contact Springboard for Injection Overmolding

 Contact Springboard to discuss material selection and tooling requirements for your overmolding project.